 As mentioned earlier, FLEX SENSOR is basically a VARIABLE RESISTOR whose terminal resistance increases when the sensor is bent.
 So this sensor resistance increases depends on surface linearity.
 So it is usually used to sense the changes in linearity.

-As shown above figure, when the surface of FLEX SENSOR is completely linear it will be having its nominal resistance.
+As shown in the above figure, when the surface of FLEX SENSOR is completely linear it will be having its nominal resistance.
 When it is bent 45º angle the FLEX SENSOR resistance increases to twice as before.
 And when the bent is 90º the resistance could go as high as four times the nominal resistance.
 So the resistance across the terminals rises linearly with bent angle.
 So in a sense the FLEX sensor converts flex angle to RESISTANCE parameter.

 For convenience we convert this RESISTANCE parameter to VOLTAGE parameter.
 For that we are going to use VOLTAGE DIVIDER circuit.
 A typical VOLTAGE DIVIDER circuit is shown below.